dpguthrie/canonical-agent-architecture/README.md

 - **Reliability**: Proper error handling and iteration limits
 - **Testability**: Comprehensive evaluation framework

 The while loop pattern ensures predictable behavior while allowing for complex multi-step reasoning and tool usage.
+As the blog post notes, this pattern wins for the same reason as UNIX pipes and React components: it's simple, composable, and flexible enough to handle complexity without becoming complex itself.